learn-co-curriculum/hs-advanced-web-design-teachers-guide-jquery/README.md

 `<script src="https://ajax.googleapis.com/ajax/libs/jquery/1.8.2/jquery.min.js"></script>
 <script>window.jQuery || document.write('<script src="js/jquery-1.8.2.min.js"> <\/script>')</script>`

-> ProTip: Have your students navigate to `https://ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js` to see the actual jquery file that is being used.
+> ProTip: Have your students navigate to `https://ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js` in their browser to see the actual jQuery file that is being used.
 Notice that this file has `.min`, that means its 'minified' js (all the whitespace has been removed to make the file smaller).
 Now have them go to `https://ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.js` - This file should make more sense!

 #### Selectors